Notice: This page requires JavaScript to function properly.

 Please enable JavaScript in your browser settings or update your browser.

-Learn Built-in Functions | What is a Function in Python?
+Learn Built-In Functions | What Is a Function in Python?

 Python Functions Tutorial

-Built-in Functions
+bookBuilt-In Functions

-Built-in functions in Python are predefined functions that are readily available for use in any Python program without requiring additional specifications or definitions.
-One of these built-in functions is the print() function, which we have already used.
-We didn't need to define this function, write its body, or specify the return value; we simply called it and provided inputs.
-There are many built-in functions in Python.
-Let's consider some of the most commonly used ones:
+Built-in functions in Python are predefined and available for use without any additional setup.
+One example is the print() function, which you have already used.
+You do not need to define it, write its body, or specify its return value β€” you simply call it and provide inputs.

-print(): Outputs a specified message or variable to the console.
+• print(): Outputs a specified message or variable to the console.

 1